Awayfaring/Awayfaring.github.io/docs/Puzzles/HTN CTF/HiddenRepo.md

     vault.zip (Encrypted)
 ```

-In the big warning at the it suggests you try to download the files however unlike in `main` clicking on them doesn't bring up anything interesting.
+The warning suggests you try to download the files however unlike in `main` clicking on them doesn't bring up anything interesting.
 After a little snooping around you find the link to download the relevant files are located within `/commits/9i8h7g6`.

 Upon downloading and extracting `vault.zip`